 Dragons in Our World

-Komodos are strong animals with very muscular bodies, a long tail, and short, stocky and bowed legs.
+The lizards are strong animals with very muscular bodies, a long tail, and short, stocky, and bowed legs.
 The largest Komodo ever measured was 10.1 feet long and 365.9 pounds in weight.
-Most Komodos weigh up to 150 pounds, however.
+Most animals weigh up to 150 pounds, however.

-The lizards are carnivorous.
+Komodo dragons are carnivorous.
 They hunt for live prey and also eat carrion.
 They can reportedly detect chemicals coming from carrion located as far away as six miles.
-They do this by using their forked tongue and the Jacobson's organ.
+They do this by using their forked tongue and their Jacobson's organ.
 This organ is made of two pits and is located in the roof of the mouth.

 Hunters and Scavengers

-Komodos prey mainly on mammals, especially deer, wild pigs and water buffalo.
+Komodos prey mainly on mammals, especially deer, wild pigs, and water buffalo.
 When they aren't actively hunting, the lizards look quite awkward as they move over the ground in a lumbering fashion.
-However, anyone near a Komodo dragon should be aware that they can accelerate suddenly and rapidly and that they do attack humans in self defence.
-Komodos can run up to thirteen miles an hour.
-They usually approach their prey with stealth, however, or hide and wait patiently for the prey to approach them.
+Anyone near a Komodo dragon should be aware that the animals can accelerate suddenly and rapidly and that they do attack humans in self defence.
+The lizards can run up to thirteen miles an hour.
+They usually approach their prey with stealth, though, or they hide and wait patiently for the prey to approach them.

 A Komodo uses its powerful body to hit the legs of a large prey such as a deer and force the animal to the ground.
-The Komodo then lunges at the deer with its teeth and claws, tearing the body and causing the deer to bleed to death.
-Komodos sometimes fell smaller prey by lunging at the animals' necks.
+The reptile then lunges at the deer with its teeth and claws, tearing the body and causing the deer to bleed to death.
+The lizards sometimes fell smaller prey by lunging at the animals' necks.

-Komodos frequently eat carrion instead of hunting.
-They are generally solitary animals.
-However, unusually for lizards, komodos sometimes scavenge for food in a group.
+Komodos frequently eat carrion instead of hunting for food.
+They are generally solitary animals, but—unusually for lizards—the reptiles sometimes scavenge for food in a group.
 They have a hierarchy and take turns eating carrion.
 The largest males feed first.
 The smaller males and the females take their turn at the carcass once the big males have finished.
-The young komodos have to wait until everyone else has fed before they can eat.
+The young Komodos have to wait until everyone else has fed before they can eat.